Licence to import a dog/cat into Kenya

 - The licence may be collected the same afternoon (2.30-3.30 pm) if the application is submitted before 11 am, otherwise it will be ready the following day from 9.30 am.

-- Application is by appointment only.
-Check the "About the Embassy" section of the website for information on opening hours (Visa/Consular section) and for a list of days when the Embassy is closed.
+- Application is by appointment only, by telephone or email the Visa/Consular Section.
+Check the "About the Embassy" section of the website for a list of days when the Embassy is closed.

 All applications for licences to film in Kenya are processed by the Ministry of Information and Communications.
 Requests for filming licences should be addressed to: